Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Inference when models are misspecified

 \section{Inference when models are misspecified}

 Here we will evaluate the extent to which our approach to inference will work if one or both of the models is misspecified.
 Clearly if both models are misspecified then the approach will likely not attain 95\% coverage, but we can still evaluate the ratio of estimated to true standard errors in this setting.
 We will restrict to $p=10$ in this setting as our question of interest is based more in model misspecification, which we don't want to conflate with the high-dimensional aspect of the procedure.
 Our data generating models are either linear or squared functions of the covariates, though we assume linear models for both the treatment and outcome in all cases.
 The ratio of the estimated to Monte Carlo standard errors can be seen in Figure \ref{fig:misspecification}.
-We can see that in any of the four scenarios considered, our approach to inference either appropriately captures the uncertainty or is slightly conservative.
+We can see that in any of the four scenarios considered, our approach to inference does a good job of estimating the variance.